CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 At the heart of Tuntin stands a recently constructed roadhouse made of bedrock and rough-hewn timbers.
 Inside, the common room buzzes with locals enjoying mugs of ale or cider, their curious eyes following your arrival.
 ```

 This unassuming inn provides six rooms for rent, with one already occupied by Ulfric Warwinter.
-If the characters opt to stay at the Bedrock Inn, you can reference the "Food, Drink, and Lodging" section in the rulebook for pricing.
-Alternatively, they could camp outside of town or attempt to secure lodgings with farmers like Daran Edermath or Qelline Alderleaf.
+If the characters opt to stay at the Bedrock Inn, you can reference the [Inns](./../../Items/ItemShop.md#inns) section in item shop for pricing.
+Alternatively, they could camp outside of town or attempt to secure lodgings with farmers like Levi Gemwerth or Qelline Alderleaf.

 The innkeeper is a friendly, short young mudblood named Toblen Bedrock.
-Originally from the town of Trident to the east, he came to Tuntin seeking mining opportunities.
+Originally from the town of Emerald Falls to the west, he came to Tuntin seeking mining opportunities.
 However, he soon discovered his true calling was innkeeping.
 Toblen holds mixed feelings about the Lavender Lancers' reign of terror in the town and the lack of action from the townmaster, Harbin Wester.
 Despite his concerns, he refrains from stirring up trouble to protect his wife and children from potential Lavender Lancer retaliation.

 **Rumors at Bedrock Inn.** In the common room of the inn, characters can gather several useful leads by mingling with the townspeople and striking up conversations.
 The rumors circulating within the Bedrock Inn include:

 * Narth, an elderly farmer, shares that "Sister Garaele, the overseer of the Shrine of Luck, recently returned to town, injured and fatigued."
-* Elsa, a talkative barmaid, reveals that "Daran Edermath, the ogrekin innkeeper, is a former adventurer."
+* Elsa, a talkative barmaid, reveals that "Levi Gemwerth, the ogrekin innkeeper, is a former adventurer."
-* Lanar, a miner, reports that "Ore raiders have been sighted at the east end of Trident Trail, and the town master is searching for someone to handle the situation."
+* Lanar, a miner, reports that "Ogrekin raiders have been sighted at the east end of Trident Trail, and the town master is searching for someone to handle the situation."
 * Trilena, the innkeeper's wife, discloses the tragic story of Thel Dendrar, a local woodcarver who confronted the Lavender Lancers and was subsequently murdered.
 She also reveals that Thel's family has gone missing.
 Unbeknownst to Trilena and the townsfolk, the Lavender Lancers have taken Thel's wife and children to their hidden hideout.
 * Pip, Toblen's young son, recounts Carp, Qelline Alderleaf's son, who discovered a secret tunnel in the woods, barely escaping the Lavender Lancers' pursuit.
 * Freda, a weaver, mentions that the Lavender Lancers harass all the businesses in town, except for the Tuntin Miner's Exchange, as they don't want to provoke Halia Thornton, who runs it.